 Cultivating a strong biofuel industry in America’s heartland

 Alternative fuels play a big part in Missouri’s Energy Solutions Industry.
-As a major agriculture state, Missouri is the nation’s fifth-largest producer of soybeans, with more than 230 million bushels harvested each year.
+As a major agriculture state, Missouri is the nation’s sixth-largest producer of soybeans with over 264 million bushels harvested in 2016.
 Together with the state’s considerable corn crop, Missouri has a clear advantage in producing biodiesel and ethanol fuel.
-In 2009, Missouri ranked ninth in production of energy from biofuels.
-Currently, there are 11 biodiesel plants and six ethanol plants in the state.
+In 2016, Missouri ranked fourth in biodiesel production capacity and second in production.
+Eight biodiesel plants in the state produce roughly 200 million gallons of the renewable fuel per year, with growth on the horizon as plants continue to expand pushing Missouri’s estimated annual capacity value upwards of 211 million gallons.

-In 2006, the Missouri Renewable Fuel Standard passed into law.
-This will require all gasoline in the state to contain at least 10 percent ethanol by 2008.
-This requirement makes Missouri one of the few states in the nation to implement a 10 percent ethanol standard.
-Missouri is poised to meet this requirement, with four ethanol plants operating at a capacity of 155 million gallons per year.
+In 2006, the Missouri Renewable Fuel Standard was passed into law.
+This required all gasoline in the state to contain at least 10 percent ethanol by 2008.
+This requirement made Missouri one of the few states in the nation to mandate a 10 percent ethanol standard.
+Currently, there are six ethanol plants in operation in the state, with a combined capacity of nearly 300 million gallons per year.

 The biofuel industry directly impacts the manufacturing and agricultural sectors.